Reactive Dog Training Upper West Side

 We work on what accumulated before the trigger ever appeared — not just the trigger itself.
 And we do it on the blocks and in the parks where your dog actually lives, not in a controlled environment designed to reduce the difficulty.

-How We Modify Reactive Behavior on the Upper West Side
+How we modify reactive behavior on the Upper West Side

 Walk the route, map the breakdown points

-We walk your dog's actual daily route and observe where things fall apart — not where you think they might.
+We walk your dog’s actual daily route and observe where things fall apart — not where you think they might.
 The 79th Street Riverside entrance at 8am.
 The stretch of Amsterdam where a dog lives behind a gate.
 The elevator ride where your neighbor boards with their dog at the last second.
-We build the plan around those moments.

 Exposure at the right distance, in the right place

 We position your dog on the Riverside Drive path, or across from the CPW park entrance, or outside your lobby — at whatever distance keeps them functional.
 Then we work at that distance until the trigger stops causing a response before moving closer.
-No rushing.

 Catch it before it happens